gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

 of the values of each environmental variables at the known locations of occurrences [@HijmPhil17].
 The environmental variables of all sites are then compared to those percentile distributions and given scores between 0 (1st percentile) and 1 (100th percentile).
-The median or 50th percentile is considered as the most suitable location and both tails (e.g. 10th and 90th percentile) are not distinguished, the values larger than 0.5 being subtracted from 1.
+The median or 50th percentile is considered as the most suitable location, and both tails (e.g. 10th and 90th percentile) are not distinguished, the values larger than 0.5 being subtracted from 1.
 The minimum percentile score across all environmental variables is selected as the prediction value for each site and multiplied by 2 so values